anebz/cloud/Accreditations/aws_developer_associate.md

 Web identity federation (WIF) allows users to authenticate with a WI provider (WIP): Google, Facebook, Amazon.
 The user authenticates first with the Web ID provider and receives an authentication token, which is exchanged for tmp AWS credentials allowing them to assume an IAM role.
 Cognito works with MFA authentication.

 * Cognito **user pools**: manage user directories, user sign-up and sign-in directly, or via WIPs.
 It acts as an identity broker, handling all interaction with WIPs and uses push sync with SNS to push updates and sync user data across devices.
 User pools let you create customizable authentication and authorization solutions for your REST APIs.
-* Cognito **identity pools** allow temporary, privilege-limited access for users. unique identities for your users and authenticate them with identity providers.
+* Cognito **identity pools** allow temporary, privilege-limited access for trusted users for specific AWS resources. unique identities for your users and authenticate them with identity providers.
 Users' roles can get rules, and they're evaluated in sequential order & IAM role for first matching rule is used, unless a 'CustomRoleArn' is specified to override the order
 * Cognito **Sync** allows cross device data sync without requiring your own backend
 * Cognito **streams** allows control and insight into the data stored in Cognito.
 You can configure a kinesis stream to receive events as data is updated and synchronized.
 Cognito can push each dataset change to a Kinesis stream in real-time